IGVF-UCSD/.github/profile/README.md

-# Welcome to the UCSD IGVF Award Repository :trophy:
+# Welcome to the UCSD IGVF Award Repository

 ![IGVF Logo](URL_OF_YOUR_LOGO.png)